go-risk-it/go-risk-it/docs/progress.md

 **Server: Auth**

 - [ ] Figure out TLS for websockets
+- [ ] Store playerID and authToken in HTTP request headers
 - [ ] Figure out where and how to store user credentials